c-softoy/whmcs-domain-module/README.md

 # Installation

 1. Copy the files and folders within the repository to a folder modules/registrars/nordname within your WHMCS installation.
+2. Copy the files from the `modules/registrars/nordname/lang/overrides` folder into the `lang/overrides` folder.
+If the `modules/registrars/nordname/lang/overrides` folder does not exist first, create it.
+If you already have language override files in that location, merge the files manually.
-2. Go to Setup->Products/Services->Domain Registrars menu within your WHMCS admin area.
+3. Go to Setup->Products/Services->Domain Registrars menu within your WHMCS admin area.
 Configure your API Key to the module settings, check any optional settings (descriptions of them are below), activate the registrar module and you are done!

 ## (optional) Install custom WHMCS API endpoints